 Many bird species are gregarious and form flocks for different reasons.
-Flocks may be different sizes, occur in different seasons and may even be composed of different species that can work well together in a group.
+Flocks may be different sizes, occur in different seasons, and may even be composed of different species that can work well together in a group.

-Flocks are so prevalent in some bird species that these groups of birds have special names, such as a raft of ducks, a charm of finches, a horde of ravens or any other of the names for flocks of birds.
+Flocks are so prevalent in some bird species that these groups of birds have special names, such as a raft of ducks, a charm of finches, a horde of ravens, or any other of the names for flocks of birds.
 But no matter what a flock is called, it always has both benefits and problems for the birds that make it up.

 Advantages of Bird Flocks

 - Foraging: Birds often form flocks while foraging, which allows many birds to take advantage of the same food supplies.
-Feeding in a group also gives more birds the opportunity to find food that one bird has already located.
+Feeding in a group also gives more birds the opportunity to use food sources that one bird has already located.
 Foraging flocks are often comprised of mixed species that may feed on similar foods but in non-competing ways.
 For example, chickadees that glean insects from leaves are often found flocking with nuthatches that glean the same insects from bark.

 - Protection: A larger group of birds has a better chance of spotting a predator or another potential threat than a single bird has.
 Furthermore, a group of birds may be able to confuse or overwhelm a predator through mobbing or agile flight.
-Staying in a flock also presents a predator with more possible targets, which lowers the danger for any single bird.
+Staying in a flock also presents a predator with more possible targets, which lowers the total danger for any single bird.

 - Aerodynamics: When birds fly in flocks, they often arrange themselves in specific shapes or formations.
 Those formations take advantage of the changing wind patterns based on the number of birds in the flock and how each bird's wings create different currents.
-This allows flying birds to use the surrounding air in the most energy efficient way.
+This allows flying birds to use the surrounding air in the most energy-efficient way.
 This can increase the distance birds can fly without rest, which is particularly crucial during migration.

 - Warmth: In winter, bird flocks can share the benefit of communal warmth to survive severely cold temperatures.
-Many small birds, such as chickadees and bluebirds, will share the same tiny roost space to keep warm, often in bird roost boxes, hollow trees or other similar spaces that can help them conserve heat.
+Many small birds, such as chickadees and bluebirds, will share the same tiny roost space to keep warm, often in bird roost boxes, hollow trees, or other similar spaces that can help them conserve heat.
 Large flocks may congregate in a single tree to share their body heat as well.

 Disadvantages of Bird Flocks